BTS-CM/BOINC-Field-Mod/README.md

   * 'USER& user' -> Custom equivelant?
   * Able to import 'USER& user' AND 'RAIN& rain', or will we only be able to export from one table at a time?
 No joins?
     * We may need to include more info in our schema, such as RAC and TotalCredit, if we cannot import 2 table contents..
+    * New concern: We will need to get the BOINC server updating both the user and rain tables for total_credit and expavg_credit.
+An update function is likely in the db files.
 * Reducing the size of the xml extract by minimizing the field names.
   * user -> u
   * total_credit -> trac